butcherg/rawproc/README.md

 $ cmake -DBUILD_LENSFUN=SRCPKG -DLENSFUN_DEPS=glib-2.0 ..
 </pre>

+Note that dependencies are identified by the name that would be specified on the link command line, e.g., -lglib-2.0, but without the '-l'.
+If multiple libraries need to be provided, separate them with semi-colons, e.g., glib-2.0;intl;iconv - this complies with how cmake handles lists of things.

 Finally, there are two optional libraries, librtprocess and G'MIC.
 If you specify either -DBUILD_GMIC=... or -DGMIC=ON, libgmic will be incorporated into rawproc, the latter switch will search for a system installation of libgmic.
 Same for librtprocess, either -DBUILD_LIBRTPROCESS=... or -DLIBRTPROCESS=ON.